-Diesel fuels that meet the specifications in Table 12 will help to provide maximum engine service life and performance.
 In North America, diesel fuel that is identified as No. 1-D or No. 2-D in "ASTM D975" generally meet the specifications.
-Table 12 is for diesel fuels that are distilled from crude oil.
+Caterpillar recommends diesel fuels that are distilled from crude oil.
 Diesel fuels from other sources could exhibit detrimental properties that are not defined or controlled by this specification.